 In prior posts in this series, we looked at statements from the book of Acts.
 Have you thought about why these details are there?
 Consider who wrote this text.
-Dr. Luke was the only author of a Biblical book who was not Jewish.
+Dr. Luke is considered by many scholars to be the only author of a Biblical book who was not Jewish.
 In his other book (named after him), we also see details that stand out from the other gospels.

 Is it possible that God selected Luke for this role precisely because his perspective was different?
 Could it be that his training as a doctor caused him to be more precise or that his gentile perspective made him more aware of certain details?
 Think about it.
 If a Jew had written Acts 21:20, would he have included the words “and they are all zealous for the law?”
 It’s possible, but I suspect this statement would have been assumed, rather than stated.